open-sauced/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

 After reading the documentation, you can start looking for issues labeled as "good first issue" or "beginner-friendly" that are suitable for your skill level.
 When choosing which issues to work on, consider your interests, skill level, and available time.

 Issues can be seen as proposals for changes.
 Suppose you want to report a bug or have ideas for a feature or improvement of the project or its documentation and want to propose them.
 In that case, you can create an issue to propose your intention.
+Read [this blog post](https://dev.to/opensauced/streamline-your-contributions-mastering-issue-forms-and-pr-templates-36j5) to learn how to fill in issue forms.

 In open source, it is crucial to accompany a pull request with an issue for several reasons: